INSANE0777/reviva1/readme.md

 - [Contributions and Acknowledgments](#contributions-and-acknowledgments)

 ## Background
 In an era where personalized health recommendations are becoming increasingly important, Reviva aims to provide users with an AI-powered tool for generating tailored health insights.
-Our application utilizes advanced machine learning techniques to offer personalized health recommendations based on individual user data.
+My application utilizes machine learning techniques to offer personalized health recommendations based on individual user data.

 ## Description of Project
 The Reviva web application provides users with an intuitive interface to input their health-related data and receive personalized recommendations.
 Users can input details such as age, gender, weight, height, activity level, and health goals.
 The application then utilizes cutting-edge AI algorithms to generate insightful health recommendations, including BMI calculations, calorie needs, and personalized advice.